 Update Your Didbook

 Take the chance to reflect and record what you’ve been up to for literacy, numeracy, thinking, health and wellbeing, employability, enterprise and citizenship skills.
 What have you developed or improved?
-Instructions on how to access Didbook are in your diary on page 23.
+Instructions on how to access Didbook are located on the i-journey section of the website.

 Some subject specific information